 The pad specifier padSpec may appear before the prefix, after the prefix, before the suffix, after the suffix, or not at all.

-In place of '0', the digits '1' through '9' may be used to indicate a rounding increment.
+In place of '0', the digits '1' through '9' in the number or vpinteger region may be used to indicate a rounding increment.

+The term maximum fraction digits is the total number of ‘0’ and ‘#’ characters in the fraction sub-pattern above.

+The term minimum fraction digits is the total number of ‘0’ characters (only) in the fraction sub-pattern above.

+The term maximum integer digits is a limit that is implementation dependent, but must be at least 20 (which is the number of digits in a base 10 unsigned long)..

+The term minimum integer digits is the total number of ‘0’ characters (only) in the integer sub-pattern above.

 A pattern with a V symbol must not have # symbols to the right of the V symbol.